-Something we get asked a lot is; Can I get a mortgage if I'm self employed?
-Well the simple answer is yes, you can.
-At this point your mortgage adviser will start to ask a number of questions, one of which will be to establish whether or not you work under the Construction Industry Scheme.
+Something we get asked a lot is: can I get a mortgage if I’m self-employed?
+Well, the simple answer is yes, you can.
+At this point, your mortgage adviser will start to ask a number of questions, one of which will be to establish whether or not you work under the Construction Industry Scheme (CIS).
 So why does this matter?
-Well let’s have a look in more detail.
+Well, let’s have a look in more detail.

 What is a CIS Contractor?

 One of the problems that self-employed individuals have when applying for a mortgage is that their declared income can be considerably lower than their overall turnover.
 This is because you typically offset expenses against tax.
-However, by doing this you’ll find that lenders will then only use your net income which lowers your affordability.
-(See our Sole Traders blog)
+However, by doing this you’ll find that lenders will then only use your net income, which lowers your affordability.
+(See our Sole Traders blog post)

 Thankfully, for those in the construction industry, the Construction Industry Scheme (CIS) provides a way for subcontractors working to present their earnings as a pre-tax income, rather than the final profit.
 Essentially treating you as employed and increasing your mortgage affordability.